Thursday 21 March 2019

 That said, it's not like the kinds of things Beat the Boss uses as Boss Moves - hiring a union-busting lawyer, giving benefits to employees who don't support certification, firing workers who support the union - don't happen here in the Great White North.
 They do, and with increasing regularity as big American companies like Wal-mart move here.
 So BtB is relatively compatible with the Canadian system, but again some adaptation would be necessary to reflect the arguably more structured Canadian version of the Wagner Act...and unfortunately that probably means less drama, as Canadian law is very much about keeping things nice and contained.
 So, again, BtB might work as a training module in Canada, but would probably be less interesting as a game...though the Hearing Master Tendency might be very useful.

-So to my next point, these individuals should be considered "supervisory
+So to my next point, these individuals should be considered "supervisors"

 Anyway.
 Thank you for coming to my TED talk.
 Sheesh.
 Back to Beat the Boss.